 We ship by Fedex insured.
 The will be up to $285.00 in the continental US.
 We can ship to Canada and Alaska and other countries.
-Pricing subject to change at any time.
+Call us for shipping costs outside the lower 48 states.
+A special invoice will be made for you if you purchase and ship outside the US lower 48 state areas.
 All racks are shipped FOB Lake George, NY.
 Models KR2B56, KR37W, KR2B56S and OKR2B56 are shipped by FEDEX to your home.
 Package size is 58" x 38" x 15" .and weighs about 128 lbs including packaging not on a skid.
 Please contact us with any questions or for a complete price quote via email.
 For shipping prices, please provide your zip code and specify whether your address is commercial or residential.
 Freight charges vary per order.
 All credit card and paypal payments are secure through this website.

 If you have any other questions, or anything is unclear please contact us anytime using the link on our home page or call 518-791-1121 .